 Jon Land is the author of more than 30 thrillers, including the bestselling Caitlin Strong Texas Ranger series that includes Strong Enough to Die, Strong Justice, Strong at the Break, Strong Vengeance and, coming this August, Strong Rain Falling.
 This past fall he resurrected his longtime series hero Blaine McCracken in the E-Book Original Pandora’s Temple, which became a bestseller on both Apple and Amazon and was nominated for a Thriller Award as Best E-Book Original.
 A follow-up, The Tenth Circle, is slated for release in time for the holiday season.
 Jon’s first nonfiction book, BETRAYAL, meanwhile, was a national bestseller and was named Best True Crime Book of 2012 by Suspense Magazine.
 He lives in Providence, Rhode Island and can be found on the Web at jonlandbooks.com.
-Connect with Jon at these sites:

 Q&A with Jon Land

 CM: Do you draw from personal experiences and/or current events?

 JL: Great question to start!
 Never on personal experiences, all the time on current events.
 I live a pretty uninteresting life which is just the way I like and I’ve always said writers are mostly much better off writing from their imagination.
 My very good friend Steve Berry says, “Don’t write what you know, write what you love.”
 I couldn’t agree more.
 Current events, on the other hand, form the very fabric of modern thriller fiction.
 STRONG RAIN FALLING, for example, involves a massive attack to be launched against the nation’s power grid—there’s nothing more current than that.
 And current, in the thriller form anyway, normally means scary.
 The challenge is writing about something that could be about to happen, to stay ahead of the curve instead of behind it.